JChristensen/pi-hole/pihole_procedure.md

 systemctl status dnscrypt-proxy.socket dnscrypt-proxy.service pihole-FTL.service
 ```

-In the Pi-hole admin web interface, ensure that all boxes for public dns servers are unchecked, and that `127.0.0.1#5053` appears under `Settings > DNS > Custom DNS servers`.
+In the Pi-hole admin web interface, go to `Settings > DNS` and ensure that all boxes for `Upstream DNS Servers` are unchecked, and that `127.0.0.1#5053` appears under `Custom DNS servers`.

 Reboot one more time for good luck, and Pi-hole should be good to go.
 Next, we will configure the router to advertise the Pi-hole machine to other hosts on your LAN as the DNS server.